-Depositing funds into sportsbooks can sometimes be a little bit tricky, but I haven’t heard of any issues with GTBets.
+Depositing funds into sportsbooks can sometimes be a little bit tricky, but we haven’t heard of any issues with GTBets.
 VISA and MasterCard are the simplest way to deposit funds, though at the time of this writing, MasterCard appeared to be temporarily unavailable.

 The newest and best way to deposit money into your account is through Bitcoin.
 With this method the minimum deposit is $35 and the maximum deposit is $3,000, and it comes with no associated fees.